[Updated most recently 18 October 2021. For details, go to the end of this post.]

 I don’t recall when I first prepared this language, but I spent quite a lot of time on it.
 Feel free to use it.
 Of course it could be improved; I welcome your rotten tomatoes.

-(f) After the Vendor assumes the defense of a Nonparty Claim, the Vendor may contest, pay, or settle the Nonparty Claim at its discretion without the consent of the Acme Indemnitee only if that settlement (1) does not entail any admission on the part of the Acme Indemnitee that it violated any law or infringed the rights of any Person, (2) has no effect on any other claim against the Acme Indemnitee, (3) provides as the claimant’s sole relief monetary damages that be in full by the Vendor, and (4) requires that the claimant release the Acme Indemnitee from all liability or the Nonparty Claim.
+(g) After the Vendor assumes the defense of a Nonparty Claim, the Vendor may contest, pay, or settle the Nonparty Claim without the consent of the Acme Indemnitee only if that settlement (1) does not entail any admission on the part of the Acme Indemnitee that it violated any law or infringed the rights of any Person, (2) has no effect on any other claim against the Acme Indemnitee, (3) provides as the claimant’s sole relief monetary damages that are paid in full by the Vendor, and (4) requires that the claimant release the Acme Indemnitee from all liability alleged in the Nonparty Claim.

-“Acme Indemnitee” means Acme, any Affiliate of Acme, each Representative of any of the foregoing, and each of the heirs, executors, successors, and assigns of any of the foregoing.
+“Acme Indemnitee” means Acme, any Affiliate of Acme, each Representative of any of the foregoing, and each of the heirs, executors, successors, and assignees of any of the foregoing.

 “Indemnifiable Losses” means the aggregate of Losses and Litigation Expenses.